-Be sure that you create mechanisms for feedback and input throughout your process and throughout whatever you "build" or use need to provide opportunities for your community, as well as your staff and any others participating on the "administrative" end of the operations to share ideas.
-The best way to approach this is to create feedback opportunities that are "evergreen always available, like a contact form or address, a public forum, or commenting on an event, idea, opportunity, etc
+Be sure that you create mechanisms for feedback and input throughout your process and throughout whatever you "build" or use (whether it's a social networking space, a website, a blog or anything else).
+You need to provide opportunities for your community, as well as your staff and any others participating on the "administrative" end of the operations to share ideas.
+The best way to approach this is to create feedback opportunities that are "evergreen" or always available, like a contact form or address, a public forum, or commenting; and opportunities that are "seasonal" or based specifically on an event, idea, opportunity, etc. (like a blog post about possible functionality that could be added to the site, asking for feedback and ideas or even voting on the options).
+Remember, though, that there is no point to asking for feedback and letting your community suggest their ideas if you aren't going to listen.
+More often than not, the community knows what it wants much more than you do, so listening is key!